 What you need to do

-- you received income over $200 (before tax) that is not showing on the request for more information
+- any income over $200 (before tax) you received that is not showing on the request for more information

-- you have expenses to claim against your income.
+- expenses you are eligible to claim against your income.

 Expenses you can claim